tarwn/lessthandot-hugo/blogs/content/posts/2010-02-11-running-sp_helpdb-against-a-snapshot-sho-2008.md

   - sql server 2008

 ---
 If you are using snapshots be aware that running sp_helpdb reports wrong files.
-Let&#8217;s take a look by running some code
+Let's take a look by running some code

 First create a test database